Occasionally I forget how important it actually is to lift heavy stuff.

 But very seldom do I see athletes lifting heavy and hard like they ought to, particularly enough to improve their speed.
 Not only are there physical benefits of powerlifting but there are all kinds of crazy mental benefits too.

 And nobody (and I mean nobody) embodies this approach better than a powerlifter.

 Yes, you read that right: A POWERLIFTER!

-All I ask is that you please hear me out and get out your comfort zone to get an instant, and frankly think about everything I am going to share with you.
-I’m sure I don’t need to tell you why weightlifting is good for you.
-But I totally sympathize and understand why so many don’t adopt the idea of lifting heavy weights, however, there’s not any question about the beneficial and significant impact a modified design of the kind of training could have on athletes.
-If you aren’t training hefty then you’re creating yourself weaker, slower, unhealthier, and not as athletic and capable in rivalry.
+All I ask is that you please hear me out and get out your comfort zone for a moment, and frankly think about everything I am going to share with you.
+I’m sure I don’t need to tell you why weightlifting is good for you… But I totally sympathize and understand why so many don’t adopt the idea of lifting heavy weights, however, there’s not any question about the beneficial and significant impact that this kind of training could have on athletes.
+If you aren’t training with weights then you’re actually making yourself weaker, slower, unhealthier, and not as athletic and capable as your rivals.

-Very time somebody comes to me with a current underlying injury, there’s always something structurally incorrect with their lifting procedure or application design, or even both.
-And just so we’re on the same page, program design identifies the particular structuring of all the training‐related factors (exercise choice, training frequency, rest interval, training quantity, kind of exercise, ability concentrate, etc.) that investigates our body will react and adapt to the coaching we’re doing.
-If some of this is assigned then we’re not going to benefit just as much out of our coaching and we can risk potential harm.
+Often when somebody comes to me with a current underlying injury, there’s always something structurally incorrect with their lifting or application, or even both.
+And just so we’re on the same page, a good program identifies the particular results desired of all the training‐related factors (exercise choice, training frequency, rest interval, training quantity, kind of exercise, etc.) that shows our body will react and adapt to the coaching we’re doing.
+If some of this is assigned then we’re not going to benefit as much out of our exercise and we can risk potential harm.